SPRING LANDSCAPING TIPS

-All of us at Art That Grows hope each of you made it through our strangely long winter storm with minimal inconveniences.
+All of us at Art That Grows hope each of you made it through our strange winter with early freeze with minimal inconveniences.
 We all survived and are reviewing how landscaping fared with the brutal north wind and deep cold temperatures.
 After visiting several properties, here are our tips and thoughts about what to do next:

 Don't trim (most) anything back yet.
 Many plants we’ve reviewed this week (February 26, 2021) have some type of damage, but we are still in winter when plants are in a dormant state.
 We recommend waiting another six weeks or so before removing dead items from most plants.
 This will give the plants a chance to begin the new growth process, or let us know if they survived.
 I know many plants look terrible right now, but resist the urge to correct that until we get well into Spring.
 Most plants we use are zoned for more Northern climates and should make it through.

 OK to trim these plants soon.
 There are a few plants that can be trimmed in early March and beyond: liriope (monkey grass), holly ferns, aspidistra, and mondo grass, primarily.
 It may be a good year to trim liriope back to the crown, if it has been planted at least a year, and let it produce all new growth.
 Holly ferns and aspidistra should have the burned brown or frayed leaves pick-pruned from the plant.
 Do not crown the entire plant and wait until you see new growth before trimming.
 Trim any dead leaves out of mondo grass.

 Pre-emergent.
 Now is a good time to put down pre-emergent for killing or halting any new weed growth.
 Isn’t it funny that the only real green we saw once the snow melted was weeds?
 Those can be addressed now with a pre-emergent or broad spectrum weed killer.